-Course Prefix/Number: PHYS 1301
+Course Prefix/Number: PHYS 2325

-Course Title: College Physics I
+Course Title: University Physics I

-Core Objective Course SLO General Learning Activities Assessment Critical Thinking Skills Discuss simple harmonic motion and its application to quantitative problems or qualitative questions.
+Core Objective Course SLO General Learning Activities Assessment Critical Thinking Skills Discuss simple harmonic motion and its application to real-world problems.
 We will do an experiment on Simple Harmonic Motion (SHM).
 The experiment will be performed with a pendulum and spring.
 After a discussion of basic SHM, students will be asked to determine which variables might affect SHM.
 Then the experiment will be performed to determine which variables actually affect SHM.
 Student will then need to determine why each variable did or did not affect SHM.
 The assignment will be to create and carry out the experiment on simple harmonic motion.
-The Critical Thinking Skills rubric will be used Communication Skills Discuss simple harmonic motion and its application to quantitative problems or qualitative questions.
+The Critical Thinking Skills rubric will be used Communication Skills Discuss simple harmonic motion and its application to real-world problems.
 Students in a group will give the explanations of the experiment in written form.
 They will also be responsible for preparing a PowerPoint presentation and giving it as a group to the whole class.
 The assignment will be to communicate in a written report and in a class presentation the results of the experiment on simple harmonic motion.
 The Communication Skills rubric will be used.

-Empirical & Quantitative Skills Discuss simple harmonic motion and its application to quantitative problems or qualitative questions.
+Empirical & Quantitative Skills Discuss simple harmonic motion and its application to real-world problems.
 Students must understand and be able to apply the principles of SHM.
 The experiment requires that mathematic representations of SHM be used in the explanation of the principle.
 The assignment will be to apply scientific and mathematical principles to the analysis of the data collected in the experiment and come to a conclusion.
 The Empirical and Quantitative Skills rubric will be used.
-Teamwork Discuss simple harmonic motion and its application to quantitative problems or qualitative questions.
+Teamwork Discuss simple harmonic motion and its application to real-world problems.
 Students will work together to formulate a hypothesis about SHM, perform the experiment, formulate explanations, and give a presentation to the class on their results.
 The assignment will be to collect and carry out the experiment as a group and to meet as a group to analyze the data and make a report and presentation.
 We will use the Teamwork rubric.